 I know this may defeat the purpose of buying a space heater for your child’s room, but you can still use it to keep your nursery warm during the day.
-You may also choose to warm up your child’s room before bedtime, or use during nap time when you can supervise it’s use.
+You may also choose to warm up your child’s room before bedtime or use it during nap time when you can supervise its use.

 Space Heater Safety Tips

-- Never leave a space heater running unattended; do not use when sleeping.
+- Never leave a space heater running unattended; do not use it when sleeping.

 - Make sure the heater you buy carries a safety certification label from an independent testing organization, such as the UL mark from Underwriters Laboratories, the ETL label from Intertek, or certification from CSA International.